menderZJ/URLParam/README.MD

 # URLParam
-A js script for control and rebuild the URL include params、anchor 、host、path ext.
+A js script for control and rebuild the URL include params.